niraj315/SPringBoot_Rest_CRUD/README.md

 # SPringBoot_Rest_CRUD
-SpringBoot CRUD Operation with REST API
+First demo to understand concept of SpringBoot and Rest API